Bayesian inference from gravitational waves in fast-rotating, core-collapse supernovae: Methodology

 All waveforms of our catalog are injected in simulated, zero-mean, coloured Gaussian noise using the power spectral densities (PSD) of Advanced LIGO and Advanced Virgo~\cite{Abbott2018, SensitivityCurve}.
 We use the three detector network formed by Advanced Virgo and the two Advanced LIGO detectors.
 The signals are injected in 1 s long segments with a sampling rate of $8192$~Hz.
 Since the signals are shorter than 1 s, they are padded with zeros to fill the length.
 We use \texttt{Bilby}'s dynesty sampler with $2000$~live points.

 To measure the quality of our inferred posteriors we compute the Bayes factor, $\mathcal{B}$, defined as

-where $P(d|H)$ is the evidence of the signal and $P(d|H_0)$ is the evidence of the noise, defined as the expectation of the observed data given the hypothesis that there is no signal (null hypothesis, $H_0$), i.e.~that there is only noise.
+where $P(d|H)$ is the evidence of the signal and $P(d|H_0)$ is the evidence of the noise, defined as the expectation of the observed data given the hypothesis that there is no signal (null hypothesis, $H_0$).
 A value of $\log \mathcal{B}<0$ implies that the observed data is more consistent with being noise than a signal; however, $\log \mathcal{B}>0$, does not immediately imply that there is a matching signal, but rather just that the model is a better one than Gaussian noise.
+In a network with several detectors, the terms corresponding to the different detectors are added so that if all of them are positive/negative the value of $\log \mathcal{B}$ gets more positive/negative.
+Therefore, adding more detectors to the network increases the confidence in the validation of the hypothesis.
 In the next section we discuss the significance of the values of $\log \mathcal{B}$ in terms of the matched-filter signal to noise ratio (SNR) of the detectors network, which is defined as \cite{jaranowski2012gravitational}